swissChili/bluejay/doc/architecture.rst

 ~~~~~~~~~~~~~~~~~~

 PCI device drivers must register a ``struct pci_device_driver`` in order to
 interface with a certain device (or class of devices).
-The relevant fields of
-``struct pci_device_driver`` are shown here:

-.. doxygenstruct:: pci_device_driver
-    :project: Kernel
+See
+``include/kernel/dri/pci/pci.h`` for details.

 A PCI device driver must pass an instance of this structure to
 ``pci_register_device_driver`` (in ``include/kernel/dri/pci/pci.h``.
 If